How to make log structures: Introduction

-Definition~\ref{dfn:compatible} below is a precise formulation of our notion of a \emph{compatible log structure $Y^\dagger/k^\dagger$ on a gtc space $Y$}.
-The key requirement is an identification of the relative ghost sheaf of the log structure with the relative ghost sheaf of the gtc space.
-We denote by $\LS (Y)$ the set of isomorphism classes of compatible log structures.
+Definition~\ref{dfn:compatible} below is a precise formulation of our notion of a \emph{compatible log structure $Y^\dagger/k^\dagger$ on a \ggtc{} space $Y$}.
+The key requirement is the datum of an identification of the relative ghost sheaf of the log structure with the relative ghost sheaf of the \ggtc{} space, $\overline\shM\stackrel{\cong}{\longrightarrow}\shM$.
+We denote by $\LS (Y)$ the set of isomorphism classes of compatible log structures over $k^\dagger$.